DFranzen/Simple-Universal-Touchpad-for-Homeassistant/README.md

 ## Features
 - Simple to use card
+- Simulating a touchpad input area with two buttons, similar to the trackpad of a laptop.
-- Flexible mapping to actors trough full feature set of automations
+- Flexible mapping of the input to homeassistant actors trough full feature set of automations

 ## Generated Events
-- Mouse move in x and y coordinates
-- Left/right mouse click
-  - When buttons are press
-  - When the touchpad area is tapped
-- Left Mouse button hold
-  - longpress to start hold, tap to release)
+The card generates three kinds of events:

+- Mouse move events: Every time the user moves the finger on the touchpad, the distance travelled in the two axes (x and y) is measured

+- Mouse Click events: The card simulates a mouse with two buttons: left and right.The emulated mouse buttons can be in a pressed or released state.
+The pressed state of each of the two buttons is represented as a boolean.
+If the user taps (touch and release imidiately) the touchpad area or the buttons on the bottom of the card the corresponding button is pressed and released imidiately, resulting in a mouse button click.
+If the user holds the finger down without mocing (longpress) on the buttons or the touchpad area, the card initialtes a hold, keeping the button state pressed, even if the finger or mouse is subsequently removed from the touchpad.
+This way the user can drag items with the simulated mouse.
+The holding can only be released by a simple tap.

+- Cursor events: In addition to the mouse movement, the card also generates Cursor events, every time the user lifts the finger from the touchpad area.
+For example, when the final position of the finger is mostly to the right of the initial touch-down position, a curser-right event.
+The same holds for all for major directions left/right/up/down.
+This event can be used with devices, which do not have a mouse pointer, but directional input buttons, like TVs.

 # Setup